Pet Peeves: What to Do When Man’s Best Friend Makes a Mess

 If your wooden furniture is looking a little fuzzy, try an anti-static dusting spray on a cotton cloth.
 Not only will the cloth pick up hair, but the spray should cut the charge, protecting your wood from fuzzies for longer than your average furniture polish.

 Any cleaning expert would advise that proper maintenance is the best way to prevent pet hair from getting the best of your home.
+Research the proper Haircuts for Havanese Dogs.
 Brushing your dog or cat frequently can dramatically decrease the amount of hair that settles in your carpets and on your furniture.
 Look for brushes at a local pet supply store designed to remove your pet’s undercoat.
 Experts say using such tools can reduce shedding up to 90 percent.

 Regular vacuuming is also vital for keeping your floors looking fresh, as well as protecting your family.
 Matted hair that collects in corners and beneath carpet fibers causes more than a little shame when friends and family visit — and it is notorious for harboring dust and allergens.
 If you have trouble keeping up with the amount of hair your fur child is laying down, consider purchasing a vacuum designed specifically for picking up pet hair.
 Several robotic options are available for maximum convenience.